EXPENSES • 6 JUNE 2025 • 2 MIN READ

 What can you claim?

-Valuing Entertainment Benefits will affect the deductibility of expenses and GST claimability.
+Valuing entertainment benefits will affect the deductibility of expenses and GST claimability.

 The Australian Tax Office (ATO) provides three methods that can be used by businesses to value and record their entertainment expenses: